KatieZZY/grocerylist/README.md

 ```

 In your command prompt:
-* set your working directory to the folder where you have downloaded the .py and sr27asc files
+* set your working directory to the folder where you have downloaded the grocery.py and sr27asc folder
 * run the the following command `python grocery.py '<listofurls.txt>'`

 For example: